Latest update 26.10.2021

 By contacting Paf by email, telephone or by other communication channels, Paf will process the information provided by you in order fulfil the purpose of the communication.

-The information gathered about you is collected on the legal grounds of legitimate interests for processing personal data and some personal data will be processed by third parties as part of Paf’s business process which include management of this Website.
+The information gathered about you is collected primarily on the legal grounds of legitimate interests for processing personal data and some personal data will be processed by third parties as part of Paf’s business process which includes management of this Website.

 Cookies and other similar technologies

 3. Sources of information

 Personal data is either provided by you or by Paf’s subcontractors which offer services related to the processing of personal data.